 - Extended academic support beyond the school setting

-Conway Public Schools encourages students to take Pre-AP and AP classes.
+Conway Public Schools encourages students to take Advanced and AP classes.
 When making a decision about how many of these classes to take, consider the following:

 - Are you a self-motivated, organized, independent worker?

-- Do you need and/or have support with your organizational skills and/or studies on a daily basis?
+- Do you need and/or have support for your organizational skills and/or studies on a daily basis?

 - Are you involved in many activities?
 Is your interest in this course of study sufficient to ensure that you will find adequate time to complete the extra work required outside of class without having to give up the things you enjoy?